svikashk/incremental-development/week-2/README.md

 - A README describing your project in detail.
 Check out these articles to learn more about writing good README's: [makeareadme.com](https://www.makeareadme.com/), [bulldogjob](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project), [meakaakka](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3)
 - One well-named branch per user story.
 If we check out any branch, it should contain _only_ the code necessary to make that step work. and it should work!
 - A file called `development-strategy.md` in which you explain how you broke the project into user stories, describe each user story, and describe what code you wrote to implement this user story.
-Check out the [tomato timer code-along](https://github.com/HackYourFutureBelgium/tomato-timer-code-along/blob/master/development-strategy.md) for an example.

 There are two general paths you can take to get this finished repo, neither is better or worse.
 And if you find another way go for it!